-Inclusion criteria
+Inclusion criteria:

-We considered three groups of women with benign ovarian tumours who were treated surgically by either laparoscopy, minilaparotomy, or laparotomy: those with any type of benign ovarian tumour; those with dermoid cysts; and those with endometriomata.
-We only included trials where women were investigated in the preoperative setting with transvaginal or transabdominal ultrasonography, or both, for analysis of the morphological scoring (internal borders, septations, papillary projections, echogenicity, and volume) in order to exclude from the trial women with tumours that were likely to be malignant.
+We considered three groups of women with benign ovarian tumours who were treated surgically by either laparoscopy, minilaparotomy or laparotomy in this analysis; those with any type of benign ovarian tumour, those with dermoid cysts and those with endometriomata.
+We have only included trials where women have been investigated in the preoperative setting with transvaginal and/or transabdominal ultrasonography for analysis of the morphological scoring (internal borders, septations, papillary projections, echogenicity and volume) in order to exclude from the trial women with tumours that are likely to be malignant.

-We noted whether trials reported:
+We have noted whether trials reported

-- (1) the use of colour Doppler transvaginal ultrasonography to assess vascular quality from the vascular resistance index (RI) and pulsatility index (PI); - (2) preoperative estimation of serum CA 125 levels, levels greater than 35 U/ml were suggestive of malignancy.
+- (1) The use of Colour Doppler transvaginal ultrasonography to assess vascular quality by vascular resistance index (RI) and pulsatility index (PI). - (2) preoperative estimation of serum CA 125 levels.
+Levels greater than 35 U/ml are suggestive of malignancy

-Exclusion criteria
+Exclusion criteria:

-- (1) Women with ovarian tumours having features suggestive of malignancy, determined during preoperative assessment. - (2) Women with gynaecological cancer. - (3) Trials where the author did not describe the preoperative assessment that was performed.
+- (1) Women with ovarian tumours having features suggestive of malignancy during preoperative assessment. - (2) Women with gynaecological cancer. - (3) Trials where the author did not describe the preoperative assessment performed.